Marlins vs. Brewers Player Props Betting Odds

-Bookmakers have set player props for Christian Yelich and others when the Milwaukee Brewers host the Miami Marlins at American Family Field on Monday at 7:40 PM ET.
+The Milwaukee Brewers host the Miami Marlins at American Family Field on Tuesday at 7:40 PM ET.
+Those looking to place a player prop bet can find odds for Christian Yelich and others in this contest.

 Bet on this matchup or its props with BetMGM!